CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Doors to the north and south are closed, with a pile of crumbling rubble partially obscuring the southern passage.
 To the east, a broad corridor ends in two more doors leading south and east.
 The corridor is cluttered with dusty debris and fallen plaster due to a partial ceiling collapse.
 ```

-Should the goblin sentries in area 3 have raised the alarm, the goblins and hobgoblins in areas 4 and 6 will quickly rush out from the north and south doors simultaneously.
+Should the Vermkin sentries in area 3 have raised the alarm, the Vermkins and hobVermkins in areas 4 and 6 will quickly rush out from the north and south doors simultaneously.
 They will attempt to attack from both directions, aiming to overwhelm the adventurers and drive them out of the castle.

  **Trap.** Dusty plaster and rubble in front of the door leading to area 8 conceal a copper tripwire connected to linchpins hidden in the ruined ceiling.
 Detecting the tripwire requires a passive Wisdom (Perception) score of at least 20, or a successful DC 10 Wisdom (Perception) check when actively searching for traps in the area.
 Once spotted, the tripwire can be easily avoided and disarmed (no ability check required).